 - Remain Free and Open Source

 Backdrop is explicitly about site builders, but with a heavy nod to the site owners and content creators.
 “Backwards compatibility is important” and “Include features for the majority” take from the WordPress philosophy in all the right ways, by empowering the site owner with focus on their long term success.
-While the mere mention of developers/coders at all makes it stand out from WordPress’s philosophy in an important way to me.
-From these points, I can assume that Backdrop is built with both the site owners/builders and the developers in mind.
+And the mere mention of developers/coders at all makes it stand out from WordPress’s philosophy in an important way to me.
+From these points, I can assume that Backdrop is built with the site owners, builders, and the developers in mind.

 Of the 3 platforms, only Backdrop is using GitHub for contributing.
 WordPress is using SVN, and Drupal (like drupal do) are maintaining their own system.
-Talk about a low barrier to entry.
-Who’s more modern now?
-Today I submitted 2 pull releases to Backdrop core.
+Talk about a low barrier to entry, today I submitted 2 pull releases to Backdrop core.
 I’ve never done so for Drupal or WordPress (don’t @ me)

 Assuming that these projects continue to be driven by their written philosophies, I think they will each be successful.
 And that is good.